tdilauro/Simplified-wiki/Annotations.md

 A target has a `source`, which in our case identifies the book, and a `selector`, which identifies part of a book.
 For `source` we'll be using the URN for a book's identifier.
 This is the same URN seen in the `<id>` tag of an OPDS entry.

-For `selector`... we can borrow `FragmentSelector` from Open Annotation in EPUB.
-Is this sufficient?
-I know that CFI has problems when it comes to reliably identifying part of a book.
+We can borrow `FragmentSelector` from Open Annotation in EPUB.
+CFI has a lot of problems, so we probably won't use this.
 But here's what it would look like if CFI were reliable enough to use:

 ```
 "target": {